 On August 6, 2019, the Board approved and adopted, subject to stockholder approval, the 2020 Stock Incentive Plan (the "2020 Plan").
 The 2020 Plan initially reserved 330,710 shares for future issuance to officers, directors, employees and contractors as directed from time to time by the Compensation Committee of the Board.
 The 2020 Plan was approved by a vote of stockholders at the 2019 annual meeting.
 With the approval and effectivity of the 2020 Plan, no further grants will be made under the 2017 Plan.
 On August 31, 2020, the Board approved and adopted, subject to stockholder approval, an amendment (the "2020 Plan Amendment") to the 2020 Plan.
-The 2020 Plan Amendment increased the number of shares of common stock available for issuance pursuant to awards under the 2020 Plan by an additional 836,385, to a total of 1,167,095 shares of the Company's common stock.
-The 2020 Plan Amendment was approved by the Company's stockholders on November 9, 2020.
-On December 16, 2022, the Company's stockholders approved another amendment to the 2020 Plan by an additional 1,252,476 shares, to a total of 2,419,571 shares of the Company's common stock.
+The 2020 Plan Amendment increased the number of shares of common stock available for issuance pursuant to awards under the 2020 Plan by an additional 836,385, to a total of 1,167,095 shares of the Company's stockholders approved another amendment to the 2020 Plan increasing the number of shares of common stock available for issuance pursuant to awards of common stock available for issuance pursuant to awards of common stock available for issuance pursuant to awards of common stock available for issuance pursuant to awards under the 2020 Plan by an additional 1,252,476 shares, to a total of 2,419,571 shares of the Company's common stock.